cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

 In the first section of this assignment, we implemented De Casteljau subdivition for Bezier curves and surfaces.

 In the second section of this assignment, we worked with Halfedge data structure.
-We first implemented an algorithm for computing vertex norm using neighbouring surfaces.
+We first implemented an algorithm for computing normal vectors of vertices using neighbouring surfaces.
 We can then do Phong shading using this normal vector.
 We then implemented local operations including edge flipping and edge splittng and implemented loop-subdivision algorithm using these operations.

 # Section I: Bezier Curves and Surfaces